sergioabreu-g/godot-docs/tutorials/2d/2d_transforms.rst

 Feeding custom input events
 ---------------------------

-It is often desired to feed custom input events to the game.
-With the above knowledge, to correctly do this in the focused window, it must be done the following way:
+It is often desired to feed custom input events to the game, which may have an associated position, such as mouse clicks.
+The position is expected to be in screen coordinates, so when using a local position we first need to transform it as in the following example:

 .. tabs::
  .. code-tab:: gdscript GDScript